Skip to main content

 (A) Scope.

-These specific safety requirements supplement Chapter 4123:1-5 of the Administrative Code, "Specific Safety Requirements of the Ohio Bureau of Workers' Compensation Relating to all Workshops and Factories," but, to the extent of inconsistency between these and any provision of Chapter 4123:1-5 of the Administrative Code, these shall apply.
-These requirements are minimum requirements of an employer for the protection of such employer's employees and no others and constitute protective standards for all employees while they are engaged in washing or cleaning windows on the outside and, where working from a level ten feet or more above the floor, on the inside of buildings except employees so engaged in or on a building containing no more than two full stories above ground level in which all of the units are residential and except employees so engaged in or on a single residential unit when employed to do so by the occupant of that unit.
-These requirements do not apply to a window opening onto a railed fire escape balcony or other railed balconies no less than two feet wide, nor more than twelve inches below the window sill, provided that the railing is no less than forty-two inches high.
+These specific provisions of this chapter supplement those of Chapter 4123:1-5 of the Administrative Code, but to the extent of inconsistency between these and any provision of Chapter 4123:1-5 of the Administrative Code, these provisions shall apply.
+These provisions are minimum requirements of an employer for the protection of such employer's employees and no others.
+These provisions constitute protective standards for all employees while they are engaged in washing or cleaning windows on the outside and, where working from a level ten feet (three meters) or more above the floor, on the inside of buildings with the following exceptions.
+These provisions do not apply to employees so engaged in or on a building containing two or fewer full stories above ground level in which all of the units are residential.
+These provisions do not apply to employees so engaged in or on a single residential unit when employed to do so by the occupant of that unit.
+These provisions do not apply to a window opening onto a railed fire escape balcony or other railed balconies no less than two feet wide (sixty-one centimeters), nor more than twelve inches (30.5 centimeters) below the window sill, provided that the railing is no less than forty-two inches (106.7 centimeters) high.

-Installations or constructions built or contracted for prior to the effective date of any requirement shall be deemed to comply with the provisions of these requirements if such installations or constructions comply either with the provisions of these requirements or with the provisions of any applicable specific requirement which was in effect at the time contracted for or built.
+Installations or constructions built or contracted for prior to the effective date of any specification are deemed to comply with the provisions of these rules if such installations or constructions comply either with the provisions of the current rules or with the provisions of any applicable rule which was in effect at the time contracted for or built.

 (B) Definitions.

-(1) "Anchor" means an installation near a window to which a window cleaner's safety belt is attached.
+(1) "Anchor" means an installation near a window to which a window cleaner's safety belt or safety harness is attached.

-(2) "Approved" means accepted or certified by a nationally recognized testing agency, such as "Underwriters' Laboratories," "Factory Mutual Engineering Corporation" or a responsible governmental agency.
+(2) "Approved" means accepted or certified by a nationally recognized testing laboratory, such as "UL Solutions," "FM Approvals," or a responsible governmental agency.

 (3) "Boatswain's chair" means a seat supported by slings attached to a suspended rope, designed to accommodate one employee in a sitting position.